larseggert/bcp45bis/draft-eggert-bcp45bis.md

 decision could be appealed to the IAB.
 The IAB shall then review the situation and attempt to resolve it in a manner of its own choosing.

+**RW: Just to check, is it right that appeals immediately goes to the IAB, and not the IESG first?**

 # Security Considerations

 This document does not raise any security issues.